Learn the difference between a letter of good standing and a clearance and how to request them.

 If the account is in good standing, we will tell you to pay the contractor.
 If the account is not in good standing, we will request that payment not be given.

 A: Do not pay the contractor.
 Advise them to contact our office.
 They will get instructions from our office on what to do.
-Do not pay until you are told by us it is okay to pay.
+Do not pay until you are told by us it is OK to pay.

 A: This does not necessarily mean that anything is wrong with the account.
 Certain accounts need to be verified by our staff.
 You will be contacted with more information once we have finished checking the account.